Graduate Admission Criteria

 - A GPA of 3.0 or higher on a 4.0 scale

 - GRE score of 303 or higher.
 GRE scores must be from last 5 years.

 - Pre-requisites Course work with a GPA of 3.0 or higher with no less than a "C" grade in all prerequisite courses which includes: Two courses with labs in Biology, Chemistry, and Physics; Three (3) credits in Introduction to Biostatistics/Statistics; Three (3) credits or more in Psychology.
-These courses must be taken at a four year, degree granting institution.
+A two course sequence (six credits) in Anatomy & Physiology with labs.
+All prerequisite courses must be taken at a four year, degree granting institution.

 - Documentation of 100 hours of volunteer, paid or shadowing hours with a licensed PT.
 Volunteering/shadowing must be evenly divided between at least two different areas of physical therapy practice

 - Three professional references (references will not be accepted from a family member, friend, or PTA)